javier-marti-isasi/YOLOv5m-training-using-finetuning-and-data-augmentation-on-a-custom-labeled-dataset/README.md

 A dataset of fruits is used for training the custom YOLOv5 object detector.
 We can therefore detect 3 objects in images (+1 for the background class), including apples, bananas and oranges.

-Data augmentation is implemented in the last experiments.
+Data augmentation is implemented in the last two experiments.
 Here, the dataset used for training is an aumented version of the fruits dataset: <a href="https://app.roboflow.com/ds/w115d8mw7V?key=H7V9pu9bcS" target="_blank">Augmented fruits</a>.
 Data Augmentation was generated in Roboflow with these specifications:
 - Outputs per training example: 3
 - Crop: 0% Minimum Zoom, 20% Maximum Zoom
 - Rotation: Between -15° and +15°